Home

 Let's Set the Scene

-I didn't believe in it while I was a Realtor® and refused to represent both parties in the same transaction.
+I didn't believe in it while I was in the business and refused to represent both parties in the same transaction.
 Sorry, I'm ranting again. :-)

-When you attend an open house, in the Realtor's® eyes, you are a potential buyer.
+When you attend an open house, in the real estate salesperson's eyes, you are a potential buyer.
 Let me ask you a question.

 The First Question